 - Conference presentations and other speaking engagements: Professor Harris has given many presentations at scholarly conferences, conducted public seminars and delivered speeches on climate change politics and international environmental affairs.
 (NB: Professor Harris now limits his in-person international engagements to those that are likely to have enough beneficial social impact to outweigh the environmental harm caused by air travel.
-For further explanation, click here.)
+For further explanation, click here and here.)

 - Charitable service: Professor Harris donates his time to non-profit organizations when his experience can contribute to their charitable missions.
 He is currently a member of the Program and Advocacy Committee of Oxfam Hong Kong.